cyprix/dcmi/README.md

 Howto:

-Download the repository, and do make, and make install.
+Download the repository, and install the modules.